AEADataEditor/docker-stata/README.md

 This Docker image is meant to isolate and stabilize that environment, and should be portable across multiple operating system, as long as [Docker](https://docker.com) is available.

+> To learn more about the use of containers for research reproducibility, see [Carpentries' docker-introduction](https://carpentries-incubator.github.io/docker-introduction/index.html).
+For commercial services running containers, see [codeocean.com](https://codeocean.com), [gigantum](https://gigantum.com/), or any of the cloud service providers.
+For an academic project using containers, see [Whole Tale](https://wholetale.org/).

 ## Build

 ### Adjust the needed packages